benmcgarvey/benmcgarvey.com/src/content/Svelte Tutorial: Intro - Tic Tac Toe.md

 Your game should now be showing "X"s and "O"s alternately.
 Awesome!

 Now let's update the status in so it shows the right player.
 We'll use the `$:` shorthand to let the Svelte compiler know that this variable is 'reactive' and should be updated each time the value it depends on changes.
+In this case, it will update any time `store.xIsNext` updates.
+We'll also prefix this with a `$` so that Svelte will automatically subscribe to the store for us.

 ```html
 <script>